 All grades except I and IP are final when filed by an instructor at the end of the quarter.
 No final grade except I may be revised by examination or the submission of additional work after the close of the quarter.

 If a clerical or procedural error in the reporting of a grade by the instructor can be documented, you may request a change of grade with the instructor.
 Information regarding grade changes is available at http://registrar.ucdavis.edu/records/grades/changes.cfm.
 The request must be made by the fifth week of the following quarter.

 Grade changes for "clerical" errors (such as incorrect addition of points), upon documentation, may be approved by the Office of the University Registrar without requiring review by the Academic Senate Committee on Grade Changes.
 Requests to interchange P, NP, S or U grades with normal letter grades based upon student need (such as to allow graduation or to meet entrance requirements for professional school) do not involve clerical or procedural errors and are automatically denied.
 Thus, students should exercise the Passed/Not Passed or Satisfactory/Unsatisfactory grading options with caution.

-Students are reminded of their responsibility to be aware of the procedures and regulations contained in the General Catalog and the Registration Guide, to verify their class schedules, and to familiarize themselves with the expectations of their instructors.
+Students are reminded of their responsibility to be aware of the procedures and regulations contained in the General Catalog, to verify their class schedules, and to familiarize themselves with the expectations of their instructors.
 No changes, except completion of an I grade as noted above, can be made to the student's record once he or she has graduated.

 Undergraduate students may only repeat courses in which they received a D, F or NP.
 Courses in which students received a grade of D or F may not be repeated on a P/NP grading basis.
 (Courses in which a grade of NP was received may be repeated on a P/NP grading basis.)